The Maternity Services Forum 2016 was convened in response to concerns that had been raised about public maternity services in Queensland.

-He also gauged interest in the formation of three working groups to work alongside the Statewide Maternity and Neonatal Clinical Network.
+At the conclusion of the forum, three working groups were formed to work alongside the Statewide Maternity and Neonatal Clinical Network.
+These groups align themselves to three key themes: